|Study type||Study Tier||Start Date||Duration||Course Contact|

 WHAT WILL I LEARN?

-Students learn to work together.
+You will learn to work together.
 You will gain a greater understanding of the performing arts sector and the background to the performance work you see.
-Students will increase their skills (dance, drama, acting and singing) and learn to make creative and innovate theatre.
+You will also increase your skills (dance, drama, acting and singing) and learn to make creative and innovate theatre.

 DANCE STUDIO FACILITIES